Philipp Hänggi

 p.haenggi@unibas.ch

-My research centers on the use of language in everyday life, focusing on naturally-occurring social interaction.
-I bring together methods from Multimodal Conversation Analysis, Interactional Linguistics, and Ethnomethodology to investigate multilingualism in interaction – with a particular focus on how previously unacquainted people spontaneously engage in interaction across a range of public places in French-, German-, and Italian-speaking Switzerland.
-Based on video-recordings collected in multilingual cities, touristic locations, and areas of multiple contact, my work contributes to the study of language contact, multilingualism, and code-switching, particularly research into language choice and language negotiation in locally situated interaction; face-to-face openings; interaction in public places; and naturalistic studies of first-time encounters between “strangers.”
+Hi!
+I am a researcher of human interaction, currently working in the Department of Linguistics and Literature at the University of Basel, where I am part of the SNSF-funded project The first five words: Multilingual cities in Switzerland and Belgium and the grammar of language choice in public space directed by Lorenza Mondada (U. Basel) and Elwys De Stefani (KU Leuven/U. Heidelberg).
+My research centers on the use of language and the body in everyday life, focusing on naturally-occurring social interaction.
+I bring together methods from Ethnomethodology, Conversation Analysis (EMCA), and Interactional Linguistics to empirically investigate multilingualism in interaction – with a particular focus on how previously unacquainted people spontaneously engage in interaction in public space.
+Based on video-recordings collected across a range of multilingual public places in French-, German-, and Italian-speaking Switzerland, my dissertation work contributes to the study of language contact, multilingualism, and code-switching, particularly research into language choice and language negotiation in locally situated interaction; the sequential, embodied, and categorial organization of face-to-face openings; interaction in public places; and naturalistic studies of first-time encounters between “strangers.”

 Publications